-This is a nine-week course covering the following topics:
+This is a nine-week course to be held September 2023,covering the following topics:

 Ethics, equipment and food, travel and navigation, game animal species, firearm safety and marksmanship, hunting techniques, survival, first aid, and river crossing.
 The final weekend is a hunt in the Rangitata area where trainees can shoot a tahr.

-Check out the comments below and have look at a video made by a trainee from the 2019 HUNTS course, where we had 14 trainees with 7 different nationalities!
+Check out the comments below and have look at a video made by a trainee from previous HUNTS courses and Karina’s new 2021 video, where we had 14 trainees with 7 different nationalities!

 An excellent course.
 More than exceptional value for money and the time required to attend.
 The instructor’s obvious willingness to pass on their hard won experience to us rookies was superb.
 Field trips to Lewis Pass and Ben McLeod Station were well organised and a highlight.
 (John)